 In some cases, the information in the provincial scale MRA can be used to generate a more detailed product without conducting a new estimation of undiscovered resources.
 Usually, the mineral resource assessment tracts contain a variety of geological units.
 The units, though grouped at a scale of 1:250 000, may in fact be permissive for different types of mineral deposits.
-If deposit types contributing significantly to the total value of a tract prove to be controlled by geological or topographical features that can be delineated within the tract then the associated values of known and estimated resources can be placed in these sub-tracts.
-By this means it may be
+If deposit types contributing significantly to the total value of a tract prove to be controlled geological by or topographical features that can be delineated within the tract then the associated values of known and estimated resources can be placed in these sub-tracts.
+By this means it may be possible to extract greater spatial resolution from the original study without performing a new assessment but simply redistributing the previously calculated values.
+These more detailed assessments are referred to as Level 2 MRAs.